f5devcentral/f5-agility-labs-xc/docs/class1/lab3.rst

 Task 1.
 Create Private Origin Pool
 ---------------------------

-In Lab #1 we created an origin pool that was accessible via the Public Internet.
+In Lab #1 we created an origin pool that was accessible via the Public Internet without using a CE deployment.
+In Lab #2 we are still leveraging Internet access via the
+RE but now connecting to the origin server throught a CE deployment.
+In this topology the CE IPSec tunnels will carry both control-plane and data-planetraffic down to the orgin.
-This lab exercise will create an origin pool that will provide internal resources discovered with local DNS by the CE node that is deployed in our lab AWS environment.
+Now with Lab# 3 we will create an origin pool that will provide internal resources discovered with local DNS by the CE node that is deployed in our lab AWS environment.

 We will first create an Origin Pool that refers to the "Private Endpoint" site in our lab environment.